Musical road

 A musical road is a road, or section of a road, which when driven over causes a tactile vibration and audible rumbling that can be felt through the wheels and body of the vehicle.
 This rumbling is heard within the car as well as the surrounding area, in the form of a melody.
-Musical roads are known to exist in Hungary, Japan, South Korea, the United States, China, Iran, Taiwan, Indonesia, the United Arab Emirates, Argentina, Belarus, Russia and Turkey.
+Musical roads are known to exist in Saudi Arabia, Hungary, Japan, South Korea, Spain, India, the United States, China, Iran, Taiwan, Indonesia, the United Arab Emirates, Argentina, Belarus, Russia and Turkey.
 In the past, they could be found in France, Denmark and the Netherlands as well.

 Each note is produced by varying the spacing of strips in, or on, the road.
 For example, an E note requires a frequency of around 330 vibrations a second.
 Therefore, strips 2.4 in apart will produce an E note in a vehicle travelling at 45 mph.

 History

 Long before musical roads were being constructed, an earlier concept known as a rumble strip, were used since the 1950s to warn inattentive drivers of potential danger.
 The earliest known rumble strips were built in 1952 on the north and south lanes of the Garden State Parkway in New Jersey.
 They consisted of three-foot strips of corrugated concrete that would produce a distinct humming sound when driven over, and also serve as reflectors for increased visibility.
 Later on, rolled-in strips on asphalt shoulders and formed-in strips on concrete shoulders were two of the earlier designs used in installing shoulder rumble strips by a number of U.S. states.
 A major limitation was that they had to be installed with new pavement.
 There were also difficulties in consistently obtaining the desired shape.
 In the 1980s, the Pennsylvania Turnpike Commission developed a milled-in rumble strip design that could be installed on existing pavement.
 A series of trials led to a preferred design of ½ inch deep and 7 inches by 16 inches, producing tire vibration and noise with much greater alerting capacity than the rolled-in installation.
 Specified dimensions could also be produced more consistently.
 Subsequently, many other U.S. states began to use this milled-in design because of its effectiveness and ease of installation.
 In the 1990s, several U.S. state transportation agencies and toll road authorities installed the milled-in shoulder rumble design pioneered in Pennsylvania, mostly on rural freeways and expressways.